- Filming is currently underway

-Release date: The Crown season 5 is filming now, so we'd expect to see the show return at some point in 2022.
+Release date: The Crown season 5 is filming now, and will be released on Netflix in November 2022.

 Story: With The Crown season 4 ending in Christmas 1990, expect this next season to explore the end of Charles and Diana's marriage, John Major's time as Prime Minister, and the Queen's annus horribilis in 1992.

 Cast: Imelda Staunton will take on the role of Queen Elizabeth II, with Jonathan Pryce playing Prince Philip, Elizabeth Debicki cast as Princess Diana, Lesley Manville taking on the role of Princess Margaret and Jonny Lee Miller playing John Major.
-In August 2021, Dominic West was added to the cast as Prince Charles, after a long period of rumors.
+In August 2021, Dominic West was added to the cast as Prince Charles.

 The future: The Crown has already been renewed for a sixth and final season, which is apparently set to cover up until the early 2000s.